mattpretel/Pandas-Portfolio/README.md

-# Portfolio Comparison
+# Pandas Portfolio

-For this homework I divided the code into two files, based on the two assignments.
-Section1 is the "Whale of a Portfolio" and Section2 is "Create a Custom Portfolio".
+For this project I used my knowledge of pandas to evaluate the performance of stock portfolios and then create a portfolio of my own.

+I used data metrics such as daily returns, std, annualized std, rolling std (21 day), correlation, variance, covairance, beta, and sharpe ratios to evaluate the performance of each individual portfolio, as well as my own.